Drinks and gestational diabetes

 Hydration levels, blood sugars and ketones

 Being dehydrated can cause higher blood sugar levels and can lead to you producing ketones.
-Ketones can lead to a nasty condition which is not good for either your baby or you.
 For more information on ketones, please read more here.

 Research and interesting articles